trek-view/basecamp/_posts/2022-08-12-open-letter-mapillary-update-api-docs.md

 [Here is a full sample response for trekviewhq](https://gist.github.com/himynamesdave/f968885b1b60fdbea33bd11e0dd67dbd).

-With this information we can compare each upload reported by the API (each `node`) for a user against the upload `cluster_id`s for that user in Explorer (that we got when the upload was closed).
-If we get a match we can link the sequence on Mapillary to Sequence on Explorer.
+With this information we can compare each upload reported by the API (each `node`) for a user against the upload `cluster_id`s for that user (that we got when the upload was closed).
+If we get a match we can link the sequence on Mapillary to an upload.

 The `cluster_id` object also contains the upload state of the sequence, used to power one of the newer features in the Mapillary UI shows you the state of a sequence upload.